caspergrl/GT-UX-UI-Dec2022-June2023/01-week/03-lesson.md

 The process has five steps:

 1. **Prepare affinity sticky notes.**
    - Do this step after reviewing user interviews, observations, and other research.
 The first thing a designer does is gather all of their data together in one place, then write down all research facts/thoughts/ideas on the topic.
 (One idea per sticky note.)
+WHAT SORT OF DETAILS DO YOU CAPTURE?
+      - Interesting, relevant quotes from the user
+      - General observations related to the research goal
+      - References to tools, current processes
+      - Pain points
+      - Goals
+      - Motivations
+      - Anything else you think may be useful to the research

 ## SLIDE 17
 2. **Combine ideas and pull out categories.**
-   - The fun part is writing key data points on sticky notes and sticking them to the wall.
-Designers put key data points onto a wall or whiteboard to create groupings of similar ideas.
+   - Add all notes to a whiteboard or wall to better visualize and create groupings of similar ideas.

 ## SLIDE 18
 3. **Look for similarities and trends between categories.**